ergoplatform/ergodocs/docs/ef/ef-scope.md

 - Morphic manages JVM-related developers (Wallet devs, Scala devs, etc.) and the [sigmastate-interpreter](sigmastate-interpreter.md).
 - Mohammad Hasan Samadani (mhs_sam) manages a team of graduates and PhD students who have produced [Ergo Raffle](ergoraffle.md), [ErgoWell](ergowell.md), [Minotaur-wallet](wallets.md), and [Rosen Bridge](rosen.md).
 - [Fleet-sdk](https://github.com/fleet-sdk) is managed by Alison Robson (anon_br).

+Additionally, outwith the EF members:

+- Dmitry Usov manages the Ergo website and works on various other projects such as the DexyGold front-end.
+- The rest of the funds spent on development go towards bounties on the repositories given below

 #### Code Repositories Supported by the Ergo Foundation
 /// admonition | This section is a draft and still open for discussion from the community.